Be active to help lower your risk for breast cancer

 Physical activities, such as walking briskly, may aid in breast cancer prevention through its effects on hormones such as estrogen.
 Breast cancer cells have receptors composed of proteins that bind to these hormones and support their growth.
 Walking and other physical activities help lower your estrogen levels.

 Walking also strengthens your heart, lungs, and bones.
-Aim to stay active in other ways if you have a disability or health condition that impacts walking and other movements.
+Aim to stay active in other ways if you have a disability or health condition that affects walking and other movements.

 But before starting a new workout program, talk with your healthcare provider (HCP) or work with a certified medical exercise specialist.
 They can help you adapt certain activities to your capabilities and achieve your exercise goals safely and appropriately.

-Other steps you can take to lower your risk of breast cancer include:
+Other steps you can take to lower your risk of breast cancer include the following.

 Limit your alcohol intake